Putting everyone on High Alert!

 Lowe, a 35-year-old mother of three, crossed paths with Grunewald at meets and closely followed her story, including the formation of the Brave Like Gabe foundation.
 Grunewald had a rare form of cancer that began in her salivary glands and eventually spread to other parts of her body.
 “She grabbed all of our hearts,” Lowe said, “as a racer, as a competitor and as a fighter.”

 The high jumper has her own mission: an emphasis on early detection of breast cancer.
 Mammograms are usually not recommended for women under age 40 because the risk of cancer is considered low and the procedure is not as effective on younger women.
 “If I would have waited until 40, I would not be here,” Lowe said.
 “I would not have made my 40th birthday.”
-She knows she’ll have a platform to spread that message worldwide if she makes her fifth straight Olympic team and represents the United States at the Olympic Games Tokyo 2020.
+She knows she’ll have a platform to spread that message worldwide if she makes her fifth straight Olympic team and represents the United States at the Olympic Games Tokyo, now set for Summer 2021.

 “No. 1, I’m fighting and competing for my life,” Lowe said.
 “It’s like training is something that’s familiar to me.
 It’s something that I understand.
 It’s something that I can control.
 It makes me happy.
 It brings me joy.